Non-faithful representations of surface groups into SL(2,C) which kill no simple closed curve: Introduction

 Theorem \ref{maintech} implies Theorem \ref{mainthm} as follows: Suppose the genus of $\Sigma$ is at least $4$.
 Theorem \ref{maintech} implies that there is some (necessarily non-injective) representation $\theta$ of $\pi_1\Sigma$ whose character $x$ lies in $Z\setminus (Y\cup E)$.
 Since $\theta$ is non-injective, it satisfies condition \eqref{notinject} of Theorem \ref{mainthm}.
 Let $\alpha\in \pi_1\Sigma$.
 Suppose first that $\alpha$ is represented by a simple closed curve.
 Since $x\notin Y$, we have $\theta(\alpha)\neq I$.
 Since $x\notin E$, we have $\theta(\alpha)\neq -I$, so condition \eqref{nokillscc} of Theorem \ref{mainthm} holds for $\theta$.
 Now let $\alpha\in \pi_1\Sigma$ be arbitrary.
 If $\theta(\alpha)$ has finite order, then $x(\alpha)\in[-2,2]$.
 But since $x\notin E$, we must have $x(\alpha) = 2$, and so $\theta(\alpha) = I$.
 Condition \eqref{noellipt} therefore holds for $\theta$, and Theorem \eqref{mainthm} is established.

 Theorem \ref{irred} is of independent interest and states that $Z$ is irreducible and thus an affine variety.
 This suggests a more general study of irreducibility of interesting algebraic subsets of the character variety.
-The tool used to show Theorem \ref{irred} is a standard fact from algebraic geometry: a complex affine algebraic set is irreducible if and only if the smooth part is connected, Lemma \ref{smoothirred}.
-In fact we have be unable to locate the statement we need in the literature which mostly deals with {\em irreducible} algebraic sets.
+The tool used to show Theorem \ref{irred} is a standard fact from algebraic geometry: a complex affine algebraic set is irreducible if and only if the smooth part is connected, open, and dense, Theorem \ref{smoothirred}.
+In fact we have been unable to locate this statement we need in the literature which mostly deals with {\em irreducible} algebraic sets.
 Therefore we have included a brief appendix, section \ref{appendix}, about algebraic subsets of $\bc^n$ which contains the statements we need.

 We also provide (Theorem \ref{surfacesmooth}) a new proof of a theorem of Goldman \cite{Go86} that the subspace of the character variety of a closed surface consisting of characters of irreducible representations is a manifold.